Nthompson096/no-shit-sherlock/README.md

 ## Requirements

 - **Sherlock Tool**: The Sherlock Python tool must be installed and available on the system.
 - **Python 3**: The program is written in Python 3 and requires the `tkinter` module for the GUI, `subprocess` for running the Sherlock tool, and `threading` for background execution.
+Should work as this is built in python WOMM.

 # How to install: